gelkik/nba-stats/README.md

 Data Dank displays all upcoming matchup bets as well as their respective odds.

-Clicking on each matchup card will display the rescpective teams' data from their last few games, so bettors have a better understanding of a team's recent performances.
+Clicking on each matchup card will display the respective teams' data from their last few games, so bettors have a better understanding of a team's recent performances.

 ## Demo